-The NP Program also includes the DOE Isotope Program which produces isotopes in short supply and supports research on the improvement or development of production or process technology for isotopes.
-Radioisotopes are produced with reactors and accelerators at national laboratories and universities and enriched stable isotopes are produced with electromagneticseparation and centrifuge technology.
+While now officially its own program office (Office of Isotope R&D and Production), for FY 2020, the DOE Isotope Program (DOE IP) will still be listed under NP.
+The DOE IP produces isotopes in short supply and supports research on the improvement or development of production or process technology for isotopes.
+Radioisotopes are produced with reactors and accelerators at national laboratories and universities and enriched stable isotopes are produced with electromagnetic separation and centrifuge technologies.